awood/salmon/README.md

 Salmon is also [available](https://copr.fedorainfracloud.org/coprs/awood/salmon/) in Fedora via COPR.
-Run `dnf copr enable awood/salmon` and then `dnf install salmon` and it will be installed with all the require dependencies.
+Run `dnf copr enable awood/salmon` and then `dnf install salmon` and it will be installed with all the required dependencies.

 ## Manifest Structure